-In the previous year, the impairment review on trade receivables was performed only for receivables for which management had an indication for impairment that also entailed significant judgment.
+The impairment review on trade receivables was performed only for receivables for which management had an indication for impairment that also entailed significant judgment.
 It was determined with reference to past default experience of a counterparty and an analysis of the counterparty's financial situation.